plukkie/ztdserver/README.md

      Contains bash script and is used to automate some tasks
   3. /tftpboot/ztd/ztd.sh
      Main bash scripts which is executed as first and retreives the other files
+  4. catch_hostnames.sh
+     This is a serverside bash script and greps the hostnames/mac-address mappings.
+     It exports them in the file hostnames.dyn.
+During ztd staging, the catch_hostname
+     script is executed on the server and the latest hostname.dyn file is requested
+     by the switch.
+The ztd post_script then uses this hostname file to find the
+     matched hostname and it is configured on the switch.
+     If you are logged into the switch via serial console, you would be able to see
+     the switch changes hostnames from the name mentioned in cli_config to the final one
+     discovered from the leading one in dhcpd.conf.

 - create containers for dhcp service and httpd service (ztd-dhcpd and ztd-httpd)
   Please use 'docker-compose down' to manually shut containers.
   Please use 'docker-compose up -d' to manually start containers.